socialray/makahiki-ktuh/doc/installation-makahiki-local.rst

 Visual Studio.
 Please read and follow this `blog post on Django installation on Windows`_.

 `Python Imaging Library`_ (PIL).
-If you are on Mac OS X, an easy way to install PIL is via `Homebrew`_.
+If you are on Mac OS X, we have found `Homebrew`_ to be the most reliable way to install PIL.
 Once Homebrew is installed, install PIL by typing ``brew install pil``.
-If you are brave enough to install from source, make sure you have both libjpeg and zlib for JPEG and PNG support respectively.
+If you are brave enough to install from source, make sure you have both libjpeg (for JPEG) and zlib (for PNG).
+On Linux, a developer has reported that the PIL system installed by apt-get does not support JPEG (April, 2012).
+To fix, the developer downloaded and installed from source.

 Git.
 Find a package for your operating system at the `GitHub install wiki`_.
 It is recommended that you also configure Git so that it